chinese

 by Jackie Newgent | December 29, 2014 | 4 Comments

-I eat my fair share of Chinese food!
+I have eaten my fair share of Chinese food in my lifetime!
 But when I can make it at home, I feel so much better about what I’m putting in my body—because I know exactly the ingredients that I’m using.
 One of the dishes that always seems crave-worthy to me is anything labeled “General Tso’s.”
 Unfortunately, that usually means breaded, fried, and tossed in a decadent sauce.
 I don’t order it for that very reason.
 So I finally created a healthier homemade version of General Tso’s.
-This vegetarian stir-fry recipe is full of textures and colors, mainly from eggplant, edamame, and red bell pepper.
-It’s got a spicy kick, too.
-There’s no breading or deep frying required.
-It’s delicious as is or paired with...
+Say hello to “eggplant stir-fry with general tso’s sauce!”

 Read More